What is vitamin D?

 Breastfed babies from birth to one year of age should be given a daily supplement containing up 8.5 to 10 µg of vitamin D all year round, whilst formula-fed babies, if they are having more than 500 ml infant formula a day, shouldn’t be given a supplement as infant formula is already fortified with enough vitamin D.

 Children aged one to four should be given a 10 µg supplement of vitamin D each day all year round, and to make sure they’re getting enough of the other vitamins, it’s advised by the government to give them a daily supplement containing vitamins A and C from six months of age up to the age of five.

 Vitamin D2 & D3

 The two most important forms of vitamin D you can find are D2 and D3.
-D2 is produced by plants and D3 is the one made by your skin when you get enough sunlight.
-Research shows that D3 is generally better absorbed than D2 so we suggest that you choose a vitamin D3 supplement or one that contains enough of both.
+D2 is produced by plants, and D3 is made by your skin from sunlight.
+Research shows that D3 is generally better absorbed by the body than D2, so it may be worth taking a vitamin D3 supplement or one that contains enough of both.

 Vitamin D3 supplements are usually suitable for vegetarians but depending on the type you buy, they may not be suitable for vegans – so it’s worth checking the individual product labels.
 Vitamin D2 can be suitable for vegans.

 If you choose to take a vitamin D supplement, a 10 µg a day will be enough for most people.
 If your GP has recommended taking a higher dose, you should continue to follow their advice.
 If you’re outside catching those rays, always remember your sunscreen!